gregid/standard-resource/README.md

-# Resource Base
+# Standard Resource

-Base API for resource management
+An API for resource management.

 ### What is this?